kuanalex/basictodolist/README.md

 # to do list

-To do list app created with HTML, CSS and JS.
+Basic to do list app created with HTML, CSS and JS.

 Check out a demo of this project here: https://kuanalex.github.io/basictodolist/